vadz/gcc-warnings-tools/README.md

 output, including the warnings enabled by default, if `--all` option is specified, for a particular gcc version, by passing it `common.opt` and `c-family/c.opt` files from gcc source tree as command line parameters.

+Note that, for convenience, output of the scripts for all gcc versions up to the latest tested one (currently 10.2) are provided directly in this repository, see `warnings.{cpp,csv,json}` files and `gcc` and `gcc-all` directories, containing per-directory warnings lists.